 Experience 200 years of transport history as you walk down a 1940’s high street, board a tram or enjoy the pleasures of our carriage ride.

-How to find the Streetlife Museum
+How to find us

 The Streetlife Museum is in the Museums Quarter on High Street in Hull’s Old Town, near Hull and East Riding Museum and Wilberforce House, next to the River Hull.

-Cycle parking is available outside the Streetlife Museum in the Museums Quarter.
+- Cycle parking is available outside the Streetlife Museum in the Museums Quarter.

-Guide dogs are welcome.
+- Assistance dogs are welcome.

-The nearest cafe is on High Street opposite the museums quarter.
+- The nearest cafe is on High Street opposite the Museums Quarter.
 There are no refreshments available at the museum.